The Year of Educational Choice Is Here

 - Pennsylvania (SB 381): Expanded tax credits available via the Educational Improvement Tax Credit to provide scholarships for students from low- and middle-income families by $40 million.

 - South Dakota (SB 175): Expanded the state’s tax-credit scholarship policy by removing the “prior year public” attendance requirement.

-In total, 14 states have enacted 18 new or expanded educational choice policies so far this year.
-In addition to the above, we are expecting further new or expanded choice policies in at least six states.
+In total, 19 states have enacted 32 new or expanded educational choice policies so far this year.
 Stay tuned!